cyriltw/academic-kickstart/content/publication/perera-2016/index.md

   \ were used in a questionnaire survey of 60 participants of which 30 were of the\
   \ age 15 – 25 years and 30 were of the age 65- 75 years.
 The results of the survey\
   \ were then analyzed in detail through 10 interviews.
 The surveys and the interviews\
-  \ were conducted to prove / disprove the age-gradedness of the SLE vocabulary and\
+  \ were conducted to prove/disprove the age-gradedness of the SLE vocabulary and\
-  \ to prove / disprove the apparent-time hypothesis in relation to the SLE vocabulary.\
+  \ to prove/disprove the apparent-time hypothesis in relation to the SLE vocabulary.\
   \ Most of the vocabulary used disproved age-gradedness.
 The usages of these terms\
   \ were found to be generation specific, which supported that the SLE vocabulary\
   \ is not age-graded.
 The interviews supported the apparent-time hypotheses as the\